-COVID-19: community living – how we can help #FlattenTheCurve
+Community living – how we can help to #FlattenTheCurve

 While we’re not healthcare experts at PICA Group, we are, however, specialists in enhancing community living.
-So, we have put our best and most experienced professionals together to come up with some practical tips to help you:
+We have put our best and most experienced professionals together to come up with some practical tips to help you:

 - Deliver on your social responsibility and minimise the spread